Legal Team Management: 10 Ways To Manage Your Legal Team

 One of the most effective methods for accomplishing this is to examine where your legal team's biggest technological hurdles lie.
 Is document organization and management a perennial thorn in your side of your legal management activities?

-Consider a contract automation tool like Bigle Legal, case management software like Clio and eDiscovery instruments like Luminance.
+Consider a Contract Lifecycle Management tool like Bigle Legal, case management software and eDiscovery instruments.
 An investment in such a service can pay major dividends in the future if it leads to making things easier for your legal team, which in turn provides for better performance going forward - the kind of performance that drives motivated staff.

 8. Pay staff what they're worth if you expect motivated performance